fpark7/Native2Native/README.md

 Jiten Bhatt <br>

 #### Post-Hackathon Notes
 We had a great time and we're very proud of the work we completed.
 We ended up winning "Best Use of Machine Learning to Detect Sponsored Content" sponsored by [Leidos](https://www.leidos.com/).
 We're not really detecting sponsored content... but I think we received it because we had an interesting approach to a text classification problem.
+So I guess we'll just call it "Best Use of Machine Learning"?
 Not mad though :).

 Please excuse our bad git commit messages... this was a hackathon.